FabianoEger/tago-documentation/tutorials.rst

 		:width: 40%
 		:align: center

-Great!
-As soon as your device starts to send data, the values will be showed on this display.
+As soon as your device starts to send data, the most recent value will be showed on this display.

 Creating Action
 ***************

-Now let’s create an action to send data to our device every time we change the status of our switch.
+Now, let’s create an action to send data to our device every time we change the status of our switch.
 First, add an action to be executed: